approov/quickstart-react-native/FAQ.md

 ### Customizing Approov token passing

 When making API calls, Approov tokens are usually passed in headers, using the default `Approov-Token` header name.
 It is important that your React Native app and your backend API coordinate on the name of the header which carries the token.
-You can change this by making an `ApproovService.setTokenHeader` call right after Approov initialization.
+You can change this by making an `ApproovService.setTokenHeader` call in your `approovSetup` function.
 For instance:

 ```Javascript
 ApproovService.setTokenHeader("X-Approov-Authorization", "Bearer ");